-You can throw up roadblocks that discourage employees and dependents from coping with chronic problems before they turn into major expenses and save a few dollars in the short term.
+You can throw up roadblocks that discourage employees and dependents from coping with chronic conditions before they turn into major expenses and save a few dollars in the short term.

 Or you can take down the barriers to smooth employees’ route to better health and save significant amounts over time.

 A Value-Based Insurance Design Approach

 Value-Based Insurance Design (VBID) helps employers with self-funded health benefits eliminate barriers.
 A VBID review of an employer’s health plan typically reveals ways to refine the plan for long-term savings to get more health for the money.